Rolling Mountain Pass

 Approaches

 From East.
+The profile starts at the low point between Molas Pass and Coal Bank Pass and climbs the former.
 The initial section of the trail, leaving Molas Lake above Molas Pass, is free of rocks, except for the occasional lip of sedimentary rock crossing the trail like a step.
 During morning hours Engineer Mountain to the south is perfectly lit and prime location for the first thunderheads of the day.
 The trail zig zags above treeline in a gentle grade, so that major effort can be conserved for later sections.
-Crossing the Lime Creek drainage, you have a good view of the lowest point, altitude wise, of the suggested dayride, the lowpoint between Molas Pass and Coal Bank Pass.
-Finally approaching the pass, Engineer Mountain Trail takes off across the extensive tundra in a southerly direction, while the old Rico-Silverton trail joins the route from South Mineral Creek.
-The route is backgrounded by a large monolithically shaped mountain.
+Crossing the Lime Creek drainage, you have a good view of the starting point of the profile, the low point between Molas Pass and Coal Bank Pass.

 Alternate approach